Queen Elizabeth II to bury her ‘strength and stay’ Prince Philip | Malay Mail

 But the stripped-back ceremonial funeral will still feature members of the armed services he was associated with lining a short procession route through the immaculately trimmed grounds of the castle, whose history dates back 1,000 years.

-His coffin will be borne to Windsor’s historic St George’s Chapel on a bespoke Land Rover hearse which he designed himself, repainted in military green.
+At 11am (1000 GMT/6pm Malaysian time), a military bearer party moved his coffin from the castle’s private chapel in preparation for it to be taken to St George’s Chapel at 2.45pm on a bespoke Land Rover hearse which Philip designed himself.

-The Queen will lead just 30 mourners, as they pay their respects to the man she once called her “strength and stay”, and whose death closes a remarkable chapter for Britain’s most famous family and the country’s recent history.
+The Queen will lead mourners, as they pay their respects to the man she once called her “strength and stay”, and whose death closes a remarkable chapter for Britain’s most famous family.

 The congregation will mostly be close family, including the couple’s four children: heir to the throne Prince Charles, 72, Princess Anne, 70, Prince Andrew, 61, and Prince Edward, 57.